nquinlan/cal.mlh.io/README.md

 This essentially scrapes events on [mlh.io](http://mlh.io) and converts the data directly into a `.ical` format.
 It detects your location to show only local events (UK subscribers won't receive information on US events) but entering `cal.mlh.io/:region` (i.e `us`) can override this.

-There's two ways you can interact with MLH Calendar:
+There are two ways you can interact with MLH Calendar:
 - Enter `cal.mlh.io` on your browser to view all events and add individually.
 - Subscribe to `cal.mlh.io` to automatically have the events on your Calendar.